 Remember how, when you were a kid, grownups seemed like they had life completely figured out?
 My mom in particular—she came off like an adulthood ninja.
 She was always ready with a wise answer for any problem I threw at her, never yelled or lost her car keys or forgot to turn on the crockpot.
 She always looked like she knew what she was doing.

 I’m 37, married with two kids, a homeowner, a taxpayer.
 A dog owner.
-I plow through checkbooks like nobody’s business.
+I plow through checkbooks like I’m mad at trees.
 I schedule doctor’s appointments and fill out forms and contribute to an IRA.

 So why do I still feel like a little kid who has no idea what she’s doing?

 The other day I taught my viola student her last lesson.
 She graduated high school in the spring and has enrolled in a private university where she won a full scholarship to study music (#proud).
 Midway through the lesson, while I was drilling her on a tricky run in her orchestral audition excerpt, she broke down and started crying.
 Her anxiety over the audition—over not being good enough, over worrying she might get to college and realize she doesn’t belong, over fearing that she is a fraud—had unraveled her.